Walking Safari: Boot Choices

 My preference leans strongly towards a mid-ankle boot with no more than a 1/4 to maximum 1/2 shank.
 Mountain boots that have a high ankle, are thicker [insulation] and have anywhere between a 1/2 to full full shank - As stated above they are no good for safari use.

-Ideally your top one or two lacing eyes are hooks - This allows for versatile lacing which is very important for foot comfort and managing different feet shapes.
+Ideally the top one or two lacing eyes, are hooks - This allows for versatile lacing which is very important for foot comfort and managing different feet shapes.
 A sealed tongue is on every high quality boot on the market and vibram soles have for the last few decades maintained market leadership position.
-If your ankles are strong enough, there are incredible approach shoes on the market - Explore brands like La Sportiva and Scarpa.

 If you carry big packs regularly, remember that knee problems, lower back pain, plantar fasciitis and similar injuries are often caused by shoes with zero or low arch support [veld skoene that fit this category require orthopedic inners] or without shock absorption qualities.
-Orthopedic specialists will advise that these problems either catch up with us on trail as a repetitive injury or as we move over the forty year old mark [hmmmm].
+Orthopedic specialists will advise that these problems either catch up with us on trail as a repetitive injury or as we our bodies start aging.
 Just as their is a good medical reason why we replace running shoes around 800 km's, retire boots past their effective life span.

 It is worth noting that boot weight exerts a noticeable drain on our energy and consequently stamina.
 You might have heard the saying "a pound on your feet equals five pounds on your back" - Boots require somewhere between 5.5 and 6.5 more energy to carry!
 Light = More Fun!